roman-milk/roman-milk.github.io/jen-and-me.md

  A hint of a smile played across her lips.
 Perhaps she was testing these in more ways than one.

  I slipped off the couch and knelt beside her; I slowly bent over and kissed the near nipple.
-Report_Story #2